Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/outlining/collapsed-regions.md

 The [ICollapsedRegionManager](xref:@ActiproUIRoot.Controls.SyntaxEditor.ICollapsedRegionManager) has two main functions:

 - Raise an event when the collapsed regions change
-- Allow consumers to return collapsed regions that contain an offset or interset a text range
+- Allow consumers to return collapsed regions that contain an offset or intersect a text range

 ### RegionsChanged Event